RNA editing: A-to-I editing

 Adenosine-to-inosine (A-to-I) modifications contribute to nearly 90% of all editing events in RNA.
 The deamination of adenosine is catalyzed by the double-stranded RNA-specific adenosine deaminase (ADAR), which typically acts on pre-mRNAs.
 The deamination of adenosine to inosine disrupts and destabilizes the dsRNA base pairing, therefore rendering that particular dsRNA less able to produce siRNA, which interferes with the RNAi pathway.

 The wobble base pairing causes deaminated RNA to have a unique but different structure, which may be related to the inhibition of the initiation step of RNA translation.
 Studies have shown that I-RNA (RNA with many repeats of the I-U base pair) recruits methylases that are involved in the formation of heterochromatin and that this chemical modification heavily interferes with miRNA target sites.
 There is active research into the importance of A-to-I modifications and their purpose in the novel concept of epitranscriptomics, in which modifications are made to RNA that alter their function.
 A long established consequence of A-to-I in mRNA is the interpretation of I as a G, therefore leading to functional A-to-G substitution, e.g. in the interpretation of the genetic code by ribosomes.
-Newer studies however, have weakened this correlation by showing that I's can also be decoded by the ribosome (although in a lesser extent) as A's and U's.
-Furthermore it was shown that I's lead to the stalling of ribosomes on the I-rich mRNA.
+Newer studies, however, have weakened this correlation by showing that inosines can also be decoded by the ribosome (although in a lesser extent) as adenosines or uracils.
+Furthermore, it was shown that I's lead to the stalling of ribosomes on the I-rich mRNA.

 The development of high-throughput sequencing in recent years has allowed for the development of extensive databases for different modifications and edits of RNA.
 RADAR (Rigorously Annotated Database of A-to-I RNA editing) was developed in 2013 to catalog the vast variety of A-to-I sites and tissue-specific levels present in humans, mice, and flies.
 The addition of novel sites and overall edits to the database are ongoing.
 The level of editing for specific editing sites, e.g. in the filamin A transcript, is tissue-specific.
 The efficiency of mRNA-splicing is a major factor controlling the level of A-to-I RNA editing.
 Interestingly, ADAR1 and ADAR2 also affect alternative splicing via both A-to-I editing ability and dsRNA binding ability.